 When season 4 of The Crown kicks off on Sunday, all eyes are going to be focused on one figure: Lady Diana Spencer.
 Luckily, actress Emma Corrin gets everything right – the voice, the stance, the up-from-under glance.
 That matters, because as The Crown gets ever closer to the present day, we get ever deeper into ‘I remember…’ territory.
 And this is a series where fiction is constantly being fact-checked against history.

-In one sense the focus on Diana only echoes reality.
+In one sense the focus on Princess Diana only echoes reality.
 Other members of the royal family did reputedly feel upstaged by the new Princess of Wales.
-But season 4 is a tale of three women, and the all-important conflict is not, at this stage, between Olivia Colman’s Queen Elizabeth, and the shy teenager who first appears dressed up as a tree for her school play.
+But season 4 is a tale of three women, and the all-important conflict is not, at this stage, between Olivia Colman’s Queen Elizabeth II, and the shy teenager who first appears dressed up as a tree for her school play.
 The opposition that strikes sparks is between the Queen and another, apparently steelier, blonde.
 Much is made of the carefully-coiffed blonde helmet, but right across the board, Gillian Anderson’s Margaret Thatcher is so spot-on as to be almost spooky: a fractious, frangible ‘Iron Lady’.